AnnyaB/Portfolio-Website/README.md

 - Conformance with Level AA requirements
 - A simple yet aesthetically pleasing design
 - Additional features will be added in the future, while prioritizing accessibility and usability.

+- More features will be added for better usability concerns